MikeC-A6/simpler-grants-typespec-experiment/website/src/content/docs/decisions/adr/0009-monetary-fields.md

 ### Option 1: Floating point

-Monetary values are represented as strings with fixed decimal points (e.g., `1234.56` for $1234.56).
+Monetary values are represented as a floating point number (e.g., `1234.56` for $1234.56).

 - **Pros**
   - Human-readable and easier for API consumers to debug.